akhem301/Desktop-Organizer/README.md

 # How to run:

-Step 1: Extract the zip file on desktop or any folder.
+__Step 1: Extract the zip file on desktop.
-Step 2: Open terminal and change the directory to desktop_organizer folder Step 3: Run the command "./deskorg.sh"
+Step 2: Open terminal and change the directory to desktop_organizer folder
+Step 3: Run the command "./deskorg.sh"__

 Observe the desktop and documents folder.
 All files of particular format have been moved to documents in their respective folders.